-Mtivational theorist Henri Fayol ( 1841-1925) put forward the argument that management in their daily routine follow five basic principles.
-These principles are planning, organising, commanding, co-ordinating and controlling.
-Let us look at each of these principles.
+Motivational theorist Henri Fayol ( 1841-1925) put forward the argument that management in their daily routine carry out five functions.
+These functions are planning, organising, commanding, co-ordinating and controlling.
+Management can use fourteen principles of management to help them carry out their five functions.
+Let us look at each of these functions and principles of management.

 The basic function of management is to plan for the future.
 To set and reach objectives.
 To secure and then allocate resources.
 Planning is fundamental element to management.